mkuchak/compartilha/README.md

 # and most important, before commit, test the app to know if all is running fine
 npm run build

+# to see logs of `npm run dev`
+docker logs -f compartilha-app
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.